graphqlcrud/spec/docs/getting-started.md

 1. Define every possible method to map database or SQL Capabilities

 Over the years we seen issues with developers adopting very open CRUD capabilities on the client.
-There is no silverbullet that will give developers both flexiblity of the query capabilities on the client and underlying security and control over what data is exposed to the public.
+There is no silver bullet that will give developers both flexiblity of the query capabilities on the client and underlying security and control over what data is exposed to the public.
 That is why we define only the most common use cases and do not target to provide mapping to every capability that database exposes.